petraduriancikova/30DayMapChallenge/README.md

 ![](maps/12_scale.png)
 ## Day 13: 5 minute map
-Created with the default Toner style from MapTiler Cloud.
+Created with the default Toner style from [MapTiler Cloud](https://www.maptiler.com/cloud/).

 ![](maps/13_5min.png)
 ## Day 14: Hexagons & Day 15: Food/drink
 By this day, I started to feel the time pressure as I haven't prepared any of the maps in advance.
 Hence, I combined these two days together and created hexagons/drink map with cafés in Prague.
 The cafés are from OSM, downloaded with [QuickOSM plugin](https://plugins.qgis.org/plugins/QuickOSM/).
+The image of coffee cup

 ![](maps/14_15_hexagons_food_drink.png)
 ## Day 16: Minimal